 U-Bild is still in business today, with many of their most popular vintage plans still available for purchase.

-Where to buy these plans for DIY Santa displays and more:
+Where to buy plans for DIY holiday displays and more:

 We had the Santa on our front porch when I was a kid, so it’s very nostalgic to now have the whole set on the front lawn of my own home.